History 600 Seminars

 Grading: In addition to participating in each class, students shall be marked on their presentation of two 15-minute summaries of the week’s topic, and three writing assignments—two short papers for the first and last class, as well as a major essay based on one of the student’s oral presentations about a particular CIA covert operation.

-Students interested in this seminar should send Professor Alfred McCoy a short email at awmccoy@wisc.edu, stating: (a.) their status (Junior, Senior); (b.) major (History or other); (c.) past courses with this instructor, if any; (d.)
-GPA (overall and in major); (e.) campus ID (to facilitate registration); and (e.) a sentence about their interest in the course.
+Students interested in enrolling should send Professor Alfred McCoy (awmccoy@wisc.edu) a short email with the following information: (a.) their status (Junior, Senior); (b.) major (History or other); (c.) past courses with this instructor, if any; (d.)
+GPA (overall and in major); (e.) campus ID (to facilitate registration); and (e.) a sentence about the reasons for their interest in the course.

 History 600-008: Baseball & Society Since WWII

-This seminar will involve participants in a semester-long discussion of the ways in which Major League Baseball both reflected and shaped broader currents of social, cultural, political and economic change in American society following World War II.
-Thus, rather than understand baseball’s history in terms of pennant races, players’ statistics or the other considerations that often arise in the daily press, this seminar asks students to understand baseball – and, by extension, sport in general – within the contexts that have shaped it throughout its long career as Americans’ “national pastime.”
-The course instructors are Professor James Sweet and Commissioner Allan H. “Bud” Selig.
-Seminar discussion will benefit particularly from Selig’s perspective on the sport and its development over the last three-quarters of a century, informed by his experience as an owner, then, for 27 years, the 9th Commissioner of Major League Baseball.
+This seminar will involve participants in a semester-long discussion of the ways in which Major League Baseball has both reflected and shaped broader currents of social, cultural, political and economic change in American society since World War II.
+Thus, rather than understand baseball’s history in terms of pennant races, players’ statistics or the other considerations that often arise in the daily press, this seminar asks students to understand baseball—and, by extension, sport in general—in the contexts that have shaped it throughout its development.
+Seminar participants will benefit in particular from the perspectives of Allan H. Selig, whose involvement in these events included his role in his ownership of the Milwaukee Brewers, having brought the team to Milwaukee, and culminating in his becoming the longest-serving Commissioner of Major League Baseball, from the early 1990s until 2015.

 The seminar will consist of weekly discussions of pivotal topics or moments in post-war baseball history.
-These subjects include race/ethnicity, a changing media landscape, the game’s geographical expansion, labor relations, baseball’s economic footprint on the nation and in localities, shifting relations between the sport and government, as well as prominent controversies over the course of the last seven decades.
-As preparation for discussion, students will read a set of sources, assigned by the instructors.
+These subjects will run a gamut of such likely topics as the role of race/ethnicity, a changing media landscape, the game’s geographical expansion, labor relations, baseball’s economic footprint on the nation and in localities, shifting relations between the sport and government, as well as prominent controversies over the course of the last seven decades.
+As preparation for discussion, students will read a set of sources assigned weekly by the instructors.
 Participation in discussion of the weekly readings accounts for a large part of the final grade.
-The other major component in the seminar will be a research paper of 20-25 pages on a topic of the student’s choice, using the abundant primary and secondary resources available in the Wisconsin Historical Society holdings, as well as other sources that students identify.
+As a research seminar, the course’s other major component will be a research paper of 20-25 pages on a topic of the student’s choice, using the abundant primary and secondary resources available in the Wisconsin Historical Society holdings, as well as other sources that students identify.

-Students interested in this course should contact Professor James Sweet via email (jhsweet@wisc.edu) with their campus ID number, major(s), year in college, and a brief description of their interest in the course.
-Given its capstone status for the History Major and Certificate, seniors majoring or seeking a certificate in the subject will automatically qualify for admission, if they apply in a timely manner.
+Students interested in this course should contact Professor Murthy via email (vmurthy2@wisc.edu) with their campus ID number, major(s), year in college, and a brief description of their interest in the course.